mfalaize/localize-task/README.md

         &lt;localize projectDirectory="." targetDirectory="target" includes="**/*.html" resourceBundleBaseName="messages" encoding="UTF-8" translateDirectory="src/test/resources/"/&gt;
 &lt;/target&gt;
 </pre>
 You can use standard Ant includes and excludes attributes to select files you want to proceed.
-All specific attribute of the localize task are notified in this example but every attribute are optionnal and have a default value :
+All specific attributes of the localize task are notified in this example but every attributes are optionnal and have a default value :
 * projectDirectory default is the working directory of Ant.
 * targetDirectory default is the same as projectDirectory.
 The target directory is the directory in which the locales folders will be generated.
 * resourceBundleBaseName default is messages (in this example the attribute is useless by the way).